 Towing a Trailer for the First Time

 Perhaps you, like many drivers, are reluctant to tow a trailer.
 When towing a trailer for the first time, things may feel heavier, slower and unfamiliar behind the wheel.
-However, even though several aspects of your normal driving experience may change, towing a trailer does not need to be stressful.
-In fact, with the proper equipment and knowledge, towing can become as comfortable as normal driving.
+However, even though several aspects of your normal driving experience may change, trailering does not need to be stressful.
+In fact, with the proper know-how, towing can become as comfortable as normal driving.

 1. What will you be towing?

 First, you should know what kind of trailer you plan to tow.
 Will it be a utility trailer, boat trailer or maybe something heavier, such as a travel trailer?
 Knowing your trailer weight is essential for safe towing.

-Based on your trailer type, will you need a basic receiver hitch or a heavy-duty 5th wheel or gooseneck hitch?
-Does your trailer have its own set of brakes?
+Based on your trailer type, will you need a receiver hitch or a heavy-duty 5th wheel or gooseneck hitch?
+Also does your trailer have its own set of brakes?

 The information in Towing 101 will help answer all of the basic questions about towing a trailer.
 You can move through the guide one chapter at a time or jump directly to a specific topic of interest.